itsdmd/CS300-MidtermProject/docs/documentation.md

 -   Greedy Best-First Search
 -   and a custom algorithm

+To help minimize the number of states generated, the program can identify whether a state has box(es) that is stuck in a corner and will not add those states into the queue/stack.
+It will also help to identify whether a map can be solved without having to generate all possible states.

+Due to the rule _"The cost of every move is equal"_, BFS and UCS are expected to perform quite similarly.

 ### Heuristics

-For algorithms that use heuristics (A\*, UCS, GBFS), the sum of Manhattan distances of each box on the board to its nearest target will be used.
+For algorithms that use heuristics (A\*, GBFS), the sum of Manhattan distances of each box on the board to its nearest target will be used.

 Hamming distance will not be suitable for this problem, since until a state with at least one box on a target is reached, the Hamming distance will be equal to $N \times 2$, with $N$ being the number of boxes on the board.